See these metrics for your own team

 The Git-Only Approach

 The most privacy-respecting approach to engineering analytics uses only data that developers already create as part of their normal workflow: Git commits, pull requests, and code reviews.
+For a tooling-level look at the open and vendor ecosystems that operate purely on Git metadata, see our Git metadata analysis tools roundup.
 This data is:

 - Already shared: Developers know this data exists because they created it deliberately